Josie and The Pussycats (Part One)

 "(Watch Out For The) Roadrunner"

-music and Lyrics by Danny Janssen and Sue Sheridan
+Danny Janssen and Sue Sheridan

 Capitol Records stereo album ST-665

 'Way back when, Girl Group records featured unison singing, usually in three-or-four part harmony.
 As time passed, the use of a single lead vocalist became popular, a trend that continues to this day.
 On this Josie and The Pussycats album track, producers Janssen and Sheridan use an entirely different approach: They showcase the wonderful, distinct vocal stylings of each group member.
 Patty, Cherie and Kathy take star turns at the mike, singing in Round Robin fashion.
 The result is an infectious aural treat that just may be the best Pussycat waxing of them all.
-From the runaway bongós, fabulous flute counterpoint and blaring brass to the frenzied flamenco hand percussion and Gospel-inflected shouts that warn about the fastest boy in town, this exciting album cut pounds your senses from start to finish, and all but dares you to sit still.
+From the runaway bongĆ³s, fabulous flute counterpoint and blaring brass to the frenzied flamenco hand percussion and Gospel-inflected shouts that warn about the fastest boy in town, this exciting album cut pounds your senses from start to finish, and all but dares you to sit still.

 "If That Isn't Love (What Is?)"

-music by Hoyt Curtin, Lyrics by Joseph Barbera
+Hoyt Curtin, Lyrics by Joseph Barbera

 and William Hanna